KW1J/onlineRogueEditor/README.md

 - Where can i donate?
   - We will not accept any money or any form of payment.
 If you want to help then only by contributing.

-- Why are some features limited?
-  - In our core we don't like cheating.
-This is and will be mostly for educational purposes, if you want to edit your money and such in daily runs theres other options.
-We deny any changes made to gameMode 3 which is daily seeded runs.

 ## How to use the tool